ylxdzsw/sopipe/readme.md

 proxying†, etc. with arbitrarily chained encryption, compression, authentication, and error correction.

 \* Sopipe has not got security review.
 The encryption-related components should be used with ones own risks. <br>
-† Sopipe is not designed for circumventing censorship, and shall not be used for it.
+† Sopipe is not designed for circumventing censorship.
 The authors and contributors do not take any responsibility for abuse or misuse of this software.

 ## Why need it?